 - Works with Nest and Smart Things.

-- The light bulb comes with a built-in WiFi!
+- The light bulb comes with built-in WiFi!

 Why I like LIFX Smart LED Lighting

-Since this is a new technology, there’s definitely a lot of things that I’m pretty impressed with it!
+Since this is a new technology, there are definitely a lot of things that I’m pretty impressed with it!